 15. The Wages of Fear (1953)

-Director Henri-Georges Clouzot offers a masterclass in sustained suspense in this riveting story of four men who volunteer to drive two trucks of volatile nitroglycerine to the site of an oil field fire in South America.
+Director Henri-Georges Clouzot offers a riveting example of sustained suspense in this fascinating story of four men who volunteer to drive two trucks of volatile nitroglycerine to the site of an oil field fire in South America.
 One bump in the road too many and they’ll explode.
 Consider it a predecessor to 1994’s Speed—only far more stressful to watch.

 16. Fanny and Alexander (1982)